 When commercial property owners in El Paso County search for a general contractor, they're often dealing with storm aftermath — and that's where local experience with insurance carriers matters as much as construction skill.

-Colorado's matching statute (CRS 10-4-120) requires insurers to replace damaged materials with those of like kind and quality.
-On commercial properties, that provision applies to roofing systems, siding, and related components.
-A contractor who doesn't know how to document damage in Xactimate-standard scope will leave money on the table — or worse, accept a lowball settlement that doesn't actually cover the cost of proper replacement.
+Colorado homeowners and commercial property insurance policies typically promise replacement with materials of like kind and quality.
+Colorado courts have interpreted that contract language to support material matching where ambiguity exists — a contract and case-law obligation that a knowledgeable local contractor understands.
+A contractor who doesn't know how to document damage using Xactimate-standard scope will leave money on the table — or worse, accept a lowball settlement that doesn't cover the cost of proper replacement.

 Ready to talk about your commercial project in Colorado Springs?
 Call us at (719) 355-0648 or visit our commercial roofing page to learn more.
 You can also schedule a free inspection — we'll give you an honest assessment of what your building needs, with no pressure and no upsell.